marlonbraga/marlonbraga.github.io/_posts/2023-03-01-free-plugins-vs22.md

 The most complete and famous plugin we have is [ReSharper](https://www.jetbrains.com/pt-br/resharper/).
 However, it is not the most... economical choice.

-Here are 3 choices of free plugins for those who don't want to give up productivity but are ~~penny-pincher~~ interested in idea of saving money.
+Here are 3 choices of free plugins for those who don't want to give up productivity but are ~~penny-pincher~~ interested saving money.

 ## FineCodeCoverage
 Do you do automated tests?
 Good job.
 But do you know how much of your code is covered by tests and which lines are unprotected?